dhruvraj-singh-rawat/Solar-Electricity-Generation-Prediction/README.md

 ## Data Acquisition

-At LNMIIT, the PV Panels used were from Fronius and the image below how the admin dashboard used to looklike.
+Fronius's PV Panels used were used at LNMIIT and the image below shows how the admin panel used to looklike.

 ![Fronius Dashboard](https://github.com/dhruvraj-singh-rawat/Solar-Electricity-Generation-Prediction/blob/master/%20Screenshots/Dashboard.png)